templatus/templatus-vue/README.md

 ### Network transfer

-Small footprint: The demo application transfers only 70Kb of data on the first visit.
+Small footprint: The demo application transfers only **71 KB** of data on the first visit.

 ![Network](docs/network.png)